nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 ![Modified Animated Mascot](Documentation/pictures/RT1170/sdk_sim_modified_mascot.png)

-## Build and run applications on your i.MX RT1170
+## Build and run applications on your i.MX RT1170 EVK

 ### Get an evaluation license
 A license is required to build an embedded application.